janumedia/react-basic-with-minimal-setup/README.md

 # Depedencies

-This basic setup is using `webpack-dev-server` as dev sever during development process To ensure that we can use ES6 we using `babel-preset-es2015` and `babel-preset-react` to process JSX as React features along ES6
+This basic setup is using `webpack-dev-server` as dev sever during development process.

+To ensure that we can use ES6 we using `babel-preset-es2015` and `babel-preset-react` to process JSX as React features along ES6.